igregson/sp-sass/README.md

+> "Simplicity is the ultimate sophistication."
+> ~ Leonardo Da Vinci

 ## SP-Sass

-A generic starting point for Sass that often use when starting projects.
-Essentially a home-grown Sass boilerplate.
+A generic starting point for Sass that I often use when starting projects.
+Essentially a home-grown Sass boilerplate, however basic it may be.

 ## Reasoning